co-cart/co-cart/plugins/cocart/readme.txt

 You can find the documentation for CoCart on the [CoCart REST API Docs](https://docs.cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart).

-= Can I change the layout format/add/change details to the responses? =
+= Can I add or change details to the responses? =

 You certainly can.
 There are over 100+ filters available to do just that.
 [Checkout the tweaks plugin](https://github.com/co-cart/co-cart-tweaks) to view or maybe use the examples provided.
 [View the documentation](https://docs.cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart) for more.